ministryofjustice/laa-submit-crime-forms/gems/laa_multi_step_forms/docs/DSLDecisionTree.md

 ## How does it work?

-The basic concept of the descison tree is that given the user has come from some location `A` they are redirected to a new location `B`, this can then be complicated by adding logic such that they would instead be redirected to a different location `C` if a specified condition is `X` met.
+The basic concept of the decision tree is that given the user has come from some location `A` they are redirected to a new location `B`, this can then be complicated by adding logic such that they would instead be redirected to a different location `C` if a specified condition is `X` met.